Corner Gas: Filming locations

 Corner Gas was filmed entirely in Saskatchewan.
 The interior shots (Ruby Café interior, Police Department, Oscar and Emma's house, etc.) were filmed at Canada Saskatchewan Production Studios in Regina.
 All the outdoor scenes and all scenes that take place in the gas station were filmed on location in Rouleau, a small town on Highway 39 between Moose Jaw and Weyburn.
-The grain elevator was repainted to read "Dog River" instead of "Rouleau"; however, the water tower still reads "Rouleau" – with post production effects used to repaint it to read "Dog River" in the first season episode "Grad 68".
-Regina is known as the "city" in Corner Gas.
+The grain elevator was repainted to read "Dog River" instead of "Rouleau"; however, the water tower still reads "Rouleau" – with post production effects used to repaint it to read "Dog River" in the first-season episode "Grad 68".
+Regina is known as "the city" in Corner Gas.

 On 28 September 2014, the building that was used as the FOO[D] MAR[KE]T, the local grocery store, was destroyed in a fire.

-On 4 November 2016, the site that was used for both Corner Gas and the Ruby was demolished due to the foundations sinking.
+On 4 November 2016, the set that was used for both Corner Gas and the Ruby was demolished due to the foundations sinking.
+The structures, erected in 2003 as set pieces, were originally built on boggy land and were not initially built to last very long.
+In the intervening years, they had become a tourist attraction.

 In summer 2021, the police station building collapsed, and the debris was removed.
 On 5 November 2021, the grain elevator burned to the ground.

-Episode format

-Each episode of Corner Gas is written following a specific formula: two or three (almost always three, once four) storylines are presented in each show.
-The main storyline usually opens and closes the episode and is most of the time driven by a single character.
-The secondary plots are sometimes slightly intertwined with the other stories.